 In the 1989/90 season England Basketball incorporated the Regional Leagues into the National League structure as a Regional 3rd Division, the Club (as ‘Liverpool Atac’) winning the North West Regional Division and, in the 1991/92 season, reaching the Division 3 Play-Off Final to gain promotion to Division 2.

 After 4 seasons in Division 2, promotion to Division 1 was gained in the 1996/97 season.

-Another change of Coach and player recruitment saw the Men’s team winning the 3rd Division and end of season Play-Offs to regain Division 2 status for the 2003/2004 season.
+Another change of Coach and player recruitment saw the Men’s team winning the 3rd Division and Division 3 Play-Off Final to regain Division 2 status for the 2003/2004 season.
 In that season the team finished 3rd in the Division.
 In the 2005/2006 season the team finished 5th, but also won the Patrons Cup competition.

 A further move was made in the late 2000’s, to the Walton Hall Sports Centre.
 Youth development was maintained and an U14 team started.